kukuu/Microservice-NodeJS/microservices/README.md

 - `posts-IT.js` - Matched
 - `posts-it.js` - Not matched

-You can customize this behavior by updating the `spec/support/jasmine-integ.json` file.
+This can customized  by updating the `spec/support/jasmine-integ.json` file.

-Run your integration test using the command:
+Run  integration test using the command:

     npm run integtest

 ## What does it not provide?
-This project does come with test coverage for all files as they are expected to be removed or different for your projects.
-Samples are for demonstration of the concept and the pattern only.
+This project does come with test coverage.

-## Contributing
-Fork the repo and submit a pull request.

-## License
-Mr. Doomsbuster doesn't care about attribution.
-All source code is license under [Do What The Fuck You Want To (WTFPL)](https://ashishdesai.com/license.txt) public license.